 This also means there arent enough molecules for sound waves to travel through.
 It is high in the skytens of thousands of miles from the ground.
 Video showing the difference between a geostationary orbit and a polar orbit.
 WebWhy are satellites found in the exosphere?
 WebBecause the satellite orbits at the same speed that the Earth is turning, the satellite seems to stay in place over a single longitude, though it may drift north to south.
 It does mean, however, that humankind has yet to leave the Earths atmosphere.
 That means these satellites can be affected by the constantly changing conditions in the ionosphere including sudden swells of charged particles that increase drag on satellites and shorten their orbital lifetimes, or how long they can continue orbiting Earth.
 To get into orbit, satellites first have to launch on a rocket.
 You see, even when a satellite is thousands of miles away, Earths gravity is still tugging on it.
 These effects were only discovered within the past 15 years, as data from NASA satellites revealed connections between weather conditions and changes in Earth's ionosphere.
 Thats because of gravitythe same force that holds us on Earth and keeps us all from floating away. n But an instrument on the SOHO spacecraft called SWAN could, and did.
 This means they can collect massive amounts of data quickly compared to alternative instruments on the Earth's surface.
 This orbit allows the GOES-R series satellites to constantly scan the earth for severe weather as it develops while also monitoring the sun.
-This means they can collect massive amounts of data quickly compared to alternative instruments on the Earth's surface. orbits geostationary orbital The height of the exosphere is between 700 and 10,000 km from the earth's surface.
+This means they can collect massive amounts of data quickly compared to alternative instruments on the Earth's surface.
+The height of the exosphere is between 700 and 10,000 km from the earth's surface.
 The infamous ozone layer is found within the stratosphere.
 Each has served a different purpose, from complex space stations like the International Space Station to the Global Positioning System.
 Low earth satellites orbit above exosphere which is above 400 KM above Earth.
 WebAlthough the atmosphere is very, very thin in the thermosphere and exosphere, there is still enough air to cause a slight amount of drag force on satellites that orbit within these layers.
 A small portion of our atmosphere "leaks" away into space each year in this way.
 Satellites are In principle, the exosphere covers distances where particles are still gravitationally bound to Earth, i.e. This region does not have a distinct upper boundary as molecules float freely in the layer.
 If you were to hang out in the thermosphere, though, you would be very cold because there arent enough gas molecules to transfer the heat to you. https://www.pbs.org/newshour/science/if-this-space-study-is-right-humans-have-never-left-earths-atmosphere.
 A rocket can go 25,000 miles per hour!
 It does mean, however, that humankind has yet to leave the Earths atmosphere.

 Were more interested in the upper atmosphere of planets these days because of exoplanets, Immel said.
 There is Photo courtesy of NASA.
 The exosphere gradually fades away into the realm of interplanetary space.
 Satellites in this region, however, do not suffer from heat damage due to the low pressure experienced in the region.
 A rocket can go 25,000 miles per hour!
 There are different types of geosynchronous orbits.
 This layer of Earths atmosphere is about 319 miles (513 kilometers) thick.
 Moore Boeck, View of Hurricane Dorian on Sept.
 2 from the International Space Station.
 What Are The 5 Layers Of The Earth's Atmosphere? {\displaystyle T} Although the exosphere is technically part of Earth's atmosphere, in many ways it is part of outer space.
 LOW DENSITY: The density of the exosphere is so low that collisions between molecules are very rare. {\displaystyle \mathrm {Kn} (h_{EB})\simeq 1} However, some of the faster-moving particles don't return to Earth - they fly off into space instead!
 Together, GOLD and ICON will help us learn a lot more about the ionosphere, this part of space that is closest to home.
 Back in the 1990s, Bertaux directed SWANs original and primary mission: to monitor solar wind, a constant barrage of charged particles flowing out of the sun.
 Satellites allow access or a view of large areas of the Earth's surface at any given time.
 The geostationary orbit is located above the equator and keeps a satellite in a given point throughout the orbit.
 This also means there arent enough molecules for sound waves to travel through.
 The exosphere: the uppermost part of the atmosphere Any opinions, findings and conclusions or recommendations expressed in this material do not necessarily reflect the views of the National Science Foundation.
 They usually cost millions or billions of dollars, which means none of us will ever own one personally.
 That means that to get to outer space, you have to be really far from Earth.
 Several definitions of the exosphere also include regions of space up to the point where solar winds knock away atoms.
 Satellites in geosynchronous orbits have orbital periods similar to those of the Earth.
 WebAlthough the atmosphere is very, very thin in the thermosphere and exosphere, there is still enough air to cause a slight amount of drag force on satellites that orbit within these layers.
 Each atmospheric gas has its own favored airglow color depending on the gas, altitude region, and excitation process, so we can use airglow to study where these gases are and how they behave.
 Exoplanets orbit stars other than our own sun.
 Because of this, the top of the thermosphere can be found anywhere between 500 and 1,000 km (311 to 621 miles) above the ground.
 Once the rocket reaches the right location above Earth, it lets go of the satellite.
 Science Writers: The main occupants of the layer are the low-orbiting satellites.
 When night falls, the ionosphere thins out as previously ionized particles relax and recombine back into neutral particles.
 The layer directly below the exosphere is the thermosphere; the boundary between the two is called the thermopause.
 Satellites are, to some degree, "mysterious" objects.
 To get into orbit, satellites first have to launch on a rocket.
 The moon, the farthest point ever reached by astronauts, orbits well within the geocorona.
 The yellow areas shows what part of Earth each satellite 'sees' during its orbit.